How do I sign up?

 How does it work?

-The farm might sell a share for $150 for the season.
+The farm sells a share for $150 for the season.
 They will then provide a box of produce from their harvest every week or every other week to everyone who bought a share.
 The box usually contains a variety of seasonal fruits and or vegetables (it’s usually a surprise).
+Share holders come to MOM’s to pick up their box.